Walikuperek/Bun-http/README.md

 # http

 Very fast HTTP server library based on Bun.
 Feel free to use it in your projects.
-Just copy the `lib/src/http.ts` file into your project.
+Just copy the `lib/src/http`.

 ```
 [!]
 To disable development mode inside your .env file set the PRODUCTION=true environment variable.